tdilauro/Simplified-wiki/ThirdPartyTODO.md

 * The "Place Hold" and "Release Hold" APIs respond to a PUT request with a 405 error and this message:

-<string>The requested resource does not support http method 'GET'.</string>
+`The requested resource does not support http method 'GET'.`

 (I admit I haven't tested this recently.)

+* If our heavy usage of "Get Item Circulation" to find out about changes in circulation is a problem, we're happy to adopt some other system.

 _Stuff I think we can live without for a while:_